-The riparian zones for the impaired segment in the Indian River sub-regional basin are characterized by a mix of land uses including developed, forested, and turf and grasses (Figure 6).
-The riparian zone for the impaired segment of Silver Brook is more developed than the upstream reaches of the brook which are primarily forested.
+The riparian zones for the impaired segments in the Fenger Brook Watershed are characterized by a mix of land uses including developed, forested, and consisting of wetlands (Figure 6).
+Development is focused along the Route 1 corridor near the middle reaches of the brook as well as near the mouth of the brook as it empties into the tidal Alewife Cove.
+A tributary entering Fenger Brook from the west has a concentrated developed area near its headwaters and passes underneath Rope Ferry Road and between a residential development and Waterford High School.
 The IC within all developed areas is typically transporting stormwater via structured drainage systems that often discharge within the riparian areas or directly to surface waters.